Bamboo IdentificationHome

 Multilingual Multiscript Plant Names Database MMPND

-This bamboo from C Nepal differs from H. falconeri in its smaller narrow leaf blades, non-glutinous, less striped, distally shortly pilose culm sheaths, and narrower culms with very level nodes.
-It was grown under the name Arundinaria microphylla at Kew, and became known as Neomicrocalamus microphyllus or Drepanostachyum microphyllum in cultivation elsewhere.
+This bamboo from C Nepal differs from H. falconeri in its smaller narrow leaf blades, less striped, distally shortly pilose culm sheaths without mucus, and narrower culms with very level nodes.
 It has burgundy-red culms after exposure to sun, and leaf blades that often develop a blend of orange and red colours when chilled in the late summer.
-When first described it was combined with Himalayacalamus asper from W Nepal, which has rougher culm sheaths and broader leaf blades.
-Later discovery of the flowers of both these bamboos confirmed them to be different species.
+It is the hardiest Himalayacalamus known so far, the only species with foliage tolerating average winters in S England.

 Source in Google Earth Himalayacalamus planatus was introduced into the UK from the Langtang Valley, C Nepal by Merlyn Edwards in Nov 1971.